schjonhaug/tapcards/README.md

 Subsequently, run a `Request` command to generate a byte array for the card.
 Multiple interactions may be necessary for some commands, with byte arrays from `ParseResponse` being resent to the card as needed.
 Once `ParseResponse` yields no further data, use `Satscard` to access card information, private keys, etc.

 Always verify the factory certificate of the card before trusting any data from it.
 To do this, run `CertsRequest` which check the authenticity of the card.
+This command will also run the `read` command, which will expose the current receiving address.

 ## Building Mobile Libraries